pnp/pnpcore/docs/articles/contributor/event handlers.md

 ### MappingHandler

-The MappingHandler is the most commonly used event handler, you'll see a lot of the model and complex type classes implement this handler.
+The MappingHandler is the most commonly used event handler.
+You'll see a lot of the model and complex type classes implement this handler.
 The core purpose of this handler is to handle the JSON to model mapping in cases where this is not done automatically.
 Also note that when you set the `UseCustomMapping` property of the `GraphFieldMapping` or `SharePointFieldMapping` attributes to true, this handler will also be called for those properties.
 By default the handler will only be called when there's no automatic JSON to model mapping available, for example in the case of enumerations.

 ```csharp
 internal partial class TeamChannel